Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 Norda 001 Bio-Dyneema upper providing rigid lockdown on technical rock scramble, preventing internal foot slippage

 The midsole tuning emphasizes responsiveness over pillow-soft comfort.
-You feel supported and protected from sharp impacts, but not coddled, this shoe keeps you engaged with the terrain rather than floating above it.
-Over long alpine days, your feet will feel secure and confident, though not pampered like they would in a max-cushion shoe.
+You feel supported and protected from sharp impacts, but not coddled; this shoe keeps you engaged with the terrain rather than floating above it.

 Buy If: